 When an author plans a book launch and hires me to write the book press release, I often learn fairly quickly that they have no clue about the kinds of results to expect.

-That’s because she asks questions like these:
+That’s because they ask questions like these:

 - “How many books do you think I’ll sell from the press release?”